BryceRussell/astro-pages/package/README.md

 **Type**: `string`

-Directory of pages, relative dirs are resolved relative to `srcDir` (`/src` by default).
-Directories located outside the root of your project may cause problems.
+The page directory, relative dirs are resolved relative to `srcDir` (`/src` by default).

+> **Note**: Directories located outside the root of your project may cause problems since they are not loaded by Astro

 ### `cwd`